Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Supercharacter Theory Perspective

-It turns out that Theorem 9 doesn't generalize to situations when $\mu$ is reducible.
-At least, the asymptotic filling out behavior no longer holds, though we can still describe the general shape of the supercharacter values.
-For example, given $\mu(x) \mid (x^d - 1)$, we can define an analogous Laurent polynomial $g_\mu: \T^{\deg(\mu)} \to \C$ given by the following: where the $b_{jk}$ are given by the relations Then, using the same reasoning as in the proof of Theorem 9, we see that $\theta_{n, m, A}$ is contained in the image of $g_\mu$.
-However, it is no longer necessary that the image of $g_\mu$ be filled out asymptotically as $n \to \infty$.
+It turns out that Theorem \ref{thm:DGLgeneralize} does not generalize to situations where $\mu$ is reducible.
+At least, the asymptotic filling out behavior no longer holds---however, we can still describe the general shape of the supercharacter values.
+For example, given $\mu(x) \mid (x^d - 1)$, we can define an analogous Laurent polynomial $g_\mu: \T^{\deg(\mu)} \to \C$ given by the following: where the $b_{jk}$ are given by the relations Then, using the same reasoning as in the proof of Theorem \ref{thm:DGLgeneralize}, we see that $\img(\theta_{n, m, A}) \subset \img(g_\mu)$.
+However, it is no longer necessarily true that the $\img(g_\mu)$ is filled out as $n \to \infty$.
+In fact, we provide a counterexample to this in the following paragraphs.